danielsaidi/OnboardingKit/Readmes/Getting-Started.md

 ## Tutorials

-In Tutti, a ``Tutorial`` is a longer onboarding experience, e.g. to show a multi-page onboarding.
+In Tutti, a ``Tutorial`` is a longer onboarding experience, e.g. a multi-page first-launch app onboarding.

 ## Further reading